VinodV23/cse150a/README.md

 # Interpretation

 - Ratings are skewed towards higher values regardless of popularity, reflecting the real-world tendency of positive review bias.
-- The near-even posterior probability for popularity given a high rating suggests popularity alone is not strongly predictive of rating.
+- There does seem to be a conditional dependence between Rating_Prediction and both Review_Helpfulness and Review_Length.
-- Compared to a baseline of guessing the most common value, it is not predictive.
+- Compared to a baseline of guessing the most common value, the model is predictive.

 ---

 # Points of Improvement

-1. **Feature Engineering:**
+1. **Feature Changes:**
-   - Adding additional features to the model
-   - Was not able to do this due to issues with the group
-   - Will be addressed and expanded upon
+   - Rethinking some of the edges between the various nodes is a subjective thing, though.
+   - Consider adding in hidden variables to see if there are unobserved influences.

 2. **Increasing amount of data set**
-   - Increasing quantity can result in less variation in the data
+   - Expanding the size of the data set will have to be balanced with practicality.

 ---